OpenBankProject/API-Manager/README.md

 ## Installation (development)

-It is assumed that the git checkout resides inside a project directory, e.g. `/var/www/apimanager` and `/var/www/apimanager/API-Manager`.
+It is assumed that the git checkout resides inside a project directory, e.g. inside `/var/www/apimanager` and thus to be found at `/var/www/apimanager/API-Manager`.
 Paths below are relative to this README.
-Files produced during installation or at runtime should be outside the git checkout in the project directory, except for Django's local settings.
+Files produced during installation or at runtime should be outside the git checkout, but inside the project directory, except for Django's local settings.
 The directory tree might look like:

 ```bash